Mobile Credit Card Processing Review

 Mobile processors are developing new technologies that eliminate the need for physically swiping cards.
-Processors such as Flint and Cartwheel Register use apps that capture your customer's credit card information using your phone's camera instead of a swiper dongle.
+Processors such as Cartwheel Register use apps that capture your customer's credit card information using your phone's camera instead of a swiper dongle.
 Since the card is not swiped, it is treated as an eCommerce transaction and isn't subject to the aforementioned EMV-liability shift.

 Compatible Operating Systems & Phones